jwestfall69/openkey-cps1/README.md

 Of course be sure you properly orient the board so the labeled pin/holes match up.  vcc to vcc, gnd to gnd, and updi to updi.

-#### Software
+### Software
-For software I've been using the [Arduino IDE](https://www.arduino.cc/en/software/OldSoftwareReleases) with [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore), which adds support for tinyAVR 0/1/2-Series MCUs.
+For software I've been using the [Arduino IDE](https://www.arduino.cc/en/software/) with [megaTinyCore](https://github.com/SpenceKonde/megaTinyCore), which adds support for tinyAVR 0/1/2-Series MCUs.

-**NOTE**: The makers of megaTinyCore currently recommend using Arduino IDE version 1.8.13 for best compatibility.
-2.0 definitely does not work!

 To install the megaTinyCore you, should just need to add http://drazzy.com/package_drazzy.com_index.json to "Additional Boards Manager URLs" in the settings for the Arduino IDE.

 From there you need to configure the board/programming settings.
 I've been using these:

 ![arduino ide settings](images/arduino_ide_settings.jpg)
+**NOTE:** The "Startup Time" was adjusted from my previous picture of the settings, from 0ms to 1ms.
+In testing I found when using a 0ms startup there is a small chance the ATtiny won't even execute any code.

 ## Installation
-#### CPS 1
+### CPS 1
 Nothing really special here.
 Use the dip switches or solder jumpers to pick your game/chip and put the openkey-cps1 board between your C and B boards.
 The male/female connectors should prevent you from installing incorrectly.

-#### CPS 1.5
+### CPS 1.5
 This is assuming you are using an openkey-cps1 board with the raw pin headers on top.
 There is nothing preventing you from install the C board incorrectly.

 Use the dip switches or solder jumpers to pick your game.